toddledev/documentation/docs/13-contexts/01-overview/index.md

 - Creating component collections that work together (like tabs, accordions, etc.)
 - Sharing authentication or user data with protected components

-## When to prefer attributes and events
+### When to prefer attributes and events

 - For direct parent-child communication
 - When the data flow is simple and linear
 - For explicit, easy-to-follow data paths
 - When creating highly reusable, independent components

-# Contexts and reusability
+## Contexts and reusability

 Components that rely heavily on contexts are tightly coupled to their context providers.
-This has important implications:
+This is important because:

 - Components may not work properly if their expected context isn't available
 - Testing becomes more complex as components need their context providers